Data Model

 - Ownership

-Specimens are stored, and their storage may change multiple times over time as they are transferred within and between facilities or because the amount of Specimen changes as it is used in a Diagnostic.
-Similarly, Specimens can be exported multiple times.
-Any storage changes related to an exportation must occur only after the exportation is completed, ensuring the Specimen is properly stored at the destination facility.
+Specimens are stored, and their storage may change multiple times as they are transferred within and between facilities or because the amount of Specimen changes as it is used in a Diagnostic.
+Similarly, Specimens can be shipped multiple times.

-Specimens without any amount of tissue left remain in the data model so the last storage, exportation, and use in Diagnostics can be traced.
+Specimens without any amount of tissue left remain in HAWK so the last storage, shipment, and use in Diagnostics can be traced.

 Specimens of Group Source Records